Plano, Texas Based Mortgage Broker Reveals 3 Things Lenders Don’t Want You to Know About Shopping for a Mortgage Online

 *Do they provide advice to help when choosing between loan products?
 Most sites simply gather offers, throw them in your lap, and pressure you to choose between them.
 Unless you’re a pretty experienced mortgage pro, deciding on the best offer can be difficult, if not impossible.

-Plano, Texas - based mortgage expert James & Melissa Brown specializes in providing information to Texas residents that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.
+Plano, Texas - based mortgage expert Jerry Holcomb specializes in providing information to Texas residents that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.